Julius Klinger: Posters for a Modern Age

 Klinger’s artistic reputation was built on the strength and range of his designs, which often shared a signature style characterized by graphic simplicity and directness—whether in the form of illustrations, graphic ornament, or his most famous posters.
 An advocate of “Americanismus,” and the progressive attitudes towards modern business and media coming from across the Atlantic, he understood the power of modern trademarks and logos to give identity to major businesses and manufacturers, and was a leading figure in shaping the look of major brands.
 Through Klinger’s life and examples of his work drawn from The Wolfsonian’s collection, this exhibition explores issues of identity—personal, corporate, and national—as well as the impact of cultural displacement on the history of design, and the role of commercial art in the modern city.

-Julius Klinger: Posters for a Modern Age is made possible by Dr. David and Linda Frankel and Funding Arts Network, Inc. An accompanying book is supported by Furthermore: a program of the J. M. Kaplan Fund.
+Julius Klinger: Posters for a Modern Age is presented in tandem with Double Vision, a contemporary installation by Austrian design studio Seite Zwei of Klinger-inspired typefaces, graphics, and colors.
+The exhibition is made possible by Dr. David and Linda Frankel and Funding Arts Network, Inc., while an accompanying book is supported by Furthermore: a program of the J. M. Kaplan Fund.